Weston Middle School Parent-Teacher Organization Bylaws

 Section 1: The duties of particular Board members are as follows:

-B. Lost and Found Chairperson: The Chairperson(s) shall be responsible for collecting lost items from around the campus and periodically displaying them for all to see and then for disposing of unclaimed items in an appropriate manner.
+Lost and Found Chairperson: The Chairperson(s) shall be responsible for collecting lost items from around the campus and periodically displaying them for all to see, and then for disposing of unclaimed items in an appropriate manner.

-F. Staff Appreciation Chairperson(s): The Chairperson(s) shall organize (3) grade sponsored faculty luncheon and events, which express appreciation to the WMS staff.
+Staff Appreciation Chairperson(s): The Chairperson(s) shall organize (3) grade-sponsored faculty luncheons and events, which express appreciation to the WMS staff.

-I. Book Fair Fundraiser Chair: The Chairperson is responsible for working with the school administration to select a book fair date, coordinate publicity of the sale, staff the event, coordinate special performances during the event such as choral groups, authors, etc. and arrange incentives and coupons.
-The Book Fair is held on one day, up to two times per school year.
+Book Fair Fundraiser Chair: The Chairperson is responsible for working with the school administration to select a book fair date, coordinate publicity of the sale, staff the event, coordinate special performances during the event, such as choral groups, authors, etc., and arrange incentives and coupons.
+The Book Fair is held over three days, one day per grade.
+The chairperson shall form a committee.

 Article XI-Nomination of Board Members

-Section 1: The Nominating Committee shall consist of at least five (5) and no more than seven (7) PTO members, and one (1) alternate.
-A maximum of three (3) Board members, including Chairperson, may serve on the committee.
+Section 1: The Nominating Committee shall consist of at least five (5) PTO members, and one (1) alternate.
+A maximum of two (2) Board members, including the Chairperson, may serve on the committee.
 The Chairperson shall be the Past President.
 If the Past President is unable to serve, the Chairperson shall be a Board Member appointed by the President.
 The Chairperson shall select the committee members and submit their names for approval by the Board at the February meeting.
 All members of the Nominating committee, including the Chairperson and the alternate, shall be approved by the General membership.

 Section 2: The Nominating committee shall present its slate of proposed Board members to the Board either at the April Board meeting or by email sent no later than the April Board meeting.
 The Nominating Committee shall also publish such slate on the Website and/or in the local paper at least two weeks prior to the last General membership meeting of the school year at which Board members are to be elected.